Preparing Your AWS RDS PostgreSQL Database for Logical Replication to Linode Managed Database

 --region AWS_REGION \

---db-parameter-group-name PARAMETER_GROUP_NAME \
+--db-parameter-group-name default.postgres16 \

 --query "Parameters[?ParameterName=='rds.logical_replication' || ParameterName=='max_replication_slots' || ParameterName=='max_wal_senders'].[ParameterName, ParameterValue, ApplyType, Description]"